tp1de/ioBroker.ems-esp/README.md

 Every timeperiod has to be read within the adapter by 3 api-calls:

 * Hourly values: today, yesterday, day before yesterday
-* Dayly values: actual month, last months, month -2
+* Daily values: actual month, last months, month -2
 * Monthly values: actual year, last year, year -2

 Within the read data-field by web-api the sum of sample-values is stored within y-value, no of samples within c-value.